WICG/attribution-reporting-api/EVENT.md

 ### Optional: error reports

-We also introduce a non-cookie based debugging framework to allow developers to monitor certain failures in the attribution registrations.
+We also introduce a non-cookie-based debugging framework to allow developers to monitor certain failures in the attribution registrations.

-The browser will send error reports in the following source registration failure
+The browser will send error reports in the following source-registration failure
 modes:

 * a source is rejected due to the [reporting origin